 What are Stem Cells?

 Stem cells are the body’s raw materials — the building blocks of cells from which all other cells with specialized functions are generated.
 They essentially provide the blueprints of healing.
 Under the proper conditions in a laboratory, stem cells divide to form additional cells known as daughter cells.
-These daughter cells either become new stem cells in a process of self renewal or become specialized cells with a more specific function in a process of differentiation.
+These offspring of stem cells either become new stem cells in a process of self renewal or can become specialized cells with a more specific function in a process of differentiation.
 Stem cells are the only cells in the body that have the natural ability to generate new types of cells.
 In regenerative medicine, Dr Blatman harvests these stem cells from your own tissue, or uses placenta or umbilical cord products of healthy live birth infants whose mothers have donated them.

 How Long is the Stem Cell Treatment Recovery Process?